What are your chances of acceptance?

 Low accuracy (4 of 18 factors)

-Occidental College is a pretty selective school, so it’s important to write strong essays to help your application stand out.
-In this post, we’ll share essays real students have submitted to Occidental College.
+Occidental College is a fairly selective school, so it’s important to write strong essays to help your application stand out.
+In this post, we’ll share essays real students have submitted to Occidental College—all four helped their authors eventually gain acceptance to Occidental!
 (Names and identifying information have been changed, but all other details are preserved).

 Please note: Looking at examples of real essays students have submitted to colleges can be very beneficial to get inspiration for your essays.
 You should never copy or plagiarize from these examples when writing your own essays.
 Colleges can tell when an essay isn’t genuine and will not view students favorably if they plagiarized.